-I suspect the Cheese Zombie has its roots in the Bierock or Runza.
-The dough, and the concept, seems quite similar and whatever lunch lady first made these may have taken liberties in making one huge pan rather than individual rolls.
+I suspect The Original Cheese Zombie Sandwiches have roots in the Bierock or Runza.
+The dough and the concept seems quite similar and whatever lunch lady first made these may have taken liberties in making one huge pan rather than individual rolls.
 (Update: I recently came across some Russian posts with pans of filled bread that looked a lot like these, made with all kinds of fillings, proving again, there’s nothing new in the world, lol!)
-I think that same lunch lady (see notes at bottom of page) may have taken liberties with the Runza name and modernized to to Zombie to intrigue the hot lunch crowd.
+I think that same lunch lady (see notes at bottom of page) may have taken liberties with the Runza name and morphed it to Zombie to intrigue the hot lunch crowd.

 Patty’s Original Cheese Zombie makes individual Zombies that really look a LOT like a home-made Runza or Bierock.
 Anyhoo, that’s my theory and I’m sticking to it, although we may never know the full truth!
 The Zombie Sandwich, by the way, is my answer to National Grilled Cheese Day, which was on April 12th.
 Missed it again, darn it all!!
 And while we loved the Original Cheese Zombie Sandwiches for lunch, we’ve also started eating variations of the Zombie for breakfast sandwiches.
 Just freeze slices and once frozen add them to a Ziploc.
 Come breakfast time, wrap in a napkin or paper towel and then heat in the microwave.

 Original Cheese Zombie Sandwiches